polkascan/py-substrate-metadata-docs/docs/bajun/nft.md

 ### lock_collection
 Disallows specified settings for the whole collection.

-Origin must be Signed and the sender should be the Freezer of the `collection`.
+Origin must be Signed and the sender should be the Owner of the `collection`.

 - `collection`: The collection to be locked.
 - `lock_settings`: The settings to be locked.

 Note: it&\#x27;s possible to only lock(set) the setting, but not to unset it.

 Emits `CollectionLocked`.

 Weight: `O(1)`